GMC-DRL/Neur-ELA/README.md

 ## Zero-shot

 Once the NeurELA checkpoint saved, you can validate its zero-shot performance via running the commmand below.
+Note that you should provide `load_path` correctly

 ```bash
 python zero-shot.py